Nynuphar/IDEAL-doc/docs/source/createstudy.rst

 .. note::
    To select multiple users, please use the CTRL + left click button.

-You can now click to save and create your study.
-Your study can now be seen in the "**Studies**" area, as seen below:
+Once the study is saved, it will appear in the “**Studies**” area, as seen below:

 .. image:: WaitForSuperuser.png
-   :width: 600

-Now, your study needs to be approved by the Superuser.
-Check the next section to understand how to *Approve a new study*.
+The first time a study is created, it needs the approval of the superuser.
+This approval process by the superuser is detailed in the next section.

 Approve a new study
 ********************

+Only the Superusers can approve a new study.

-When logged in as Superuser, you will find the study to be approved in your "**Dashboard**":
+When a Superuser is logged in into their session, the to-be-approved study can be found the study to be approved in your “Dashboard”:

 .. image:: StudyApprovalSuperuser.png

 Click on the "**✓**" to approve the study.
 Your study is then approved.